Lattay/YAIV/Updates.md

 ## ✅ General Improvements

 - Fermi-Dirac included as a possible smearing for all methods (along with Gaussian and Methfessel-Paxton).
+- New `convergence` module with tools to collect, organize, and visualize convergence data from ab initio calculations.
 ---

 ## 📦 Module-Specific Updates